DanielEss-lab/Mason-GUI/README.md

 python newgui.py
 ```
 This should open up the gui in a separate window.
-Clicking the replace button will generate a folder with all the ligands the user has selected and then the user can follow the directions for mason (Activvate the Mason environment, cd inside of Mason, and excute "python main.py" and locate your generated sturctures at output).
+Clicking the replace button will generate a folder with all the ligands the user has selected and then the user can follow the directions for mason (Activate the Mason environment, cd inside of Mason, and excute "python main.py" and locate your generated sturctures at output).